MicrosoftDocs/quantum-docs-pr/articles/quickstart.md

 ## Prepare superposition

 **Overview** Now let’s look at how Q# expresses ways to put qubits in superposition.
 Recall that the state of a qubit can be in a superposition of 0 and 1.
 We’ll use the `Hadamard` operation to accomplish this.
 If the qubit is in either of the classical states (where a measurement returns zero always or one always), then the `Hadamard` or `H` operation will put the qubit in a state where a measurement of the qubit will return `Zero` 50% of the time and return `One` 50% of the time.
-Visually, the qubit can be thought of as halfway between the `Zero` and `One`.
+Conceputually, the qubit can be thought of as halfway between the `Zero` and `One`.
 Now, when we simulate the `TestBellState` operation, we will see the results will return roughly an equal number of `Zero` and `One` after measurement.

 First we'll just try to flip the qubit.
-This is accomplished by performing an `X` gate before we measure it in `TestBellState`:
+This is accomplished by performing an `X` operation before we measure it in `TestBellState`:

 ```qsharp
 X(qubit);